-While modern Web browsers have a lot of tools and features built into them by default, you may want additional functionality that can be offered by extensions.
+While modern Web browsers have a lot of tools and features built into them by default, like the ability to save passwords, you may want additional functionality that can be offered by extensions.
 But if you have an extension that didn’t help, or if you aren’t using one anymore, then you may need to know how to remove a Chrome extension in the desktop version of the browser.

 Extensions for the Google Chrome Web browser offer additional functionality that can make it easier for you to perform certain tasks.
 Many popular websites and services have extensions, and there is much to be gained from installing useful ones.

 But sometimes an extension won’t do what you were expecting it to do, or maybe you’ve been troubleshooting an issue in Chrome that you have narrowed down to a specific extension.
 Our tutorial below will show you how to delete an extension from the Chrome desktop Web browser.

 Our article continues below with more information on how to take off a Chrome extension, including pictures of these steps.

 If you use Chrome more than other browsers, then our Chrome for Windows 7 article will show you how to make it the default option in that operating system.